Created by George R.R. Martin and Ryan Condal.

 Bio: Welsh actor and musician, born in Haverfordwest, Pembrokeshire.

-Known for his eclectic career, he has excelled in both comedy and drama, with memorable performances ranging from eccentric charm to calculating menace.
+Known for his eclectic career, he has excelled in both comedy and drama.

 Trained at the Guildhall School of Music and Drama, Ifans gained early recognition with roles in British comedies before branching into Hollywood films.